Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 HOW:

-For proper aeration, ensure the temperature of the butter is around 60-70°F/15-21°C (1a).
+For proper aeration, ensure the butter temperature is around 60-70°F/15-21°C (1a).
 You don’t need a thermometer, but when the butter is at this temperature, you should be able to slide the whisk attachment into the butter with moderate pressure (1a, inset.)

 Add the butter to your mixing bowl and whisk on high speed for about 2 minutes (1b), scraping down the sides at least once (1c).
 After mixing, the butter will be lighter in color, smooth, soft, and ball inside the whisk (1d).

-Add the powdered sugar, vanilla extract, and pinch of salt to the aerated butter and whisk on high speed for about 2 minutes (1e).
+Add the powdered sugar, vanilla extract, and a pinch of salt to the aerated butter and whisk on high speed for about 2 minutes (1e).
 The Frosting Butter is complete!
-It will still ball inside the whisk and look slightly glossier (1f).
+It will still ball inside the whisk and have a slightly glossier appearance (1f).

 STEP 2 | ADD SWEETENED CONDENSED MILK INCREMENTALLY.